NicholasDenholm/pigeon_detector/README.md

-# Pigeon Detector: A Raspberry Pi Object Detection tool using OpenCV, COCO, and Picamera2
+# A Raspberry Pi object detection tool with OpenCV, COCO, and Picamera2

 A Raspberry Pi-based system that uses OpenCV and a COCO-trained object detection model to identify pigeons in real-time.
 When motion is detected by an IR sensor, the camera is activated.
 If a pigeon is detected in the camera feed, a servo motor is triggered.
 This can be perfect for automated deterrent systems or research projects.